caitlinross/ross-binary-reader/README.md

 ### Build

 Just type 'make' when you're in the reader directory.
-As of right now, the only change that should need to be made to the Makefile is the -DBGQ option.
-If the data you want to read was from a simulation ran on a BG/Q, leave this flag in.
-Otherwise if the data is from a sim ran on an x86 system, remove -DBGQ.
+If you're running on Linux on an x86 system, no flags needed.
+If you're running this on a BG/Q, you need to add the -DBGQ flag to the Makefile.
+If you're running this on a Mac, add -DMACOS.

-NOTE: Right now you can't read data created on a system with a different endianness from the system you are running the reader on (i.e., don't read BG/Q data while running the reader on an x86 system)
+NOTE: Right now you can't read data created on a system with a different endianness from the system you are running the reader on (i.e., don't read BG/Q data while running the reader on an x86 system).

 ### Running the reader